ThomasVBP/ITV_UFOP-Control-Lab/README.md

 * The generated Structured Text code syntax is compatible with the PLC model from ABB, Industrial IT 800xA DCS.

 ## How to use it

-The program is composed of two folders.
-One for the conversion of decision tree algorithms, and the other for the conversion of multilayer perceptron algorithms.
-Each folder is composed of two files: *Main* and *Function*.

-*Main* file:

-This file performs the conversion of the language of machine learning algorithms.

-*Function* file:

-This file contains the functions used by the 'Main'.
+#### Input file

+A dataset file is expected to generate the machine learning algorithm using the Scikit-learn library.
+This file must be located in the same directory as the corresponding converter module.

 ***